SanjayKReddy/companies-directory/README.md

-Below is a professional, clean, and well-aligned `README.md` template, tailored to your project, your background, and what you’ve achieved so far:

-***

 # Companies Directory

 A fully responsive, interactive companies directory built with React and Material UI.
 This project features real data filtering, searching, sorting, pagination, and a modern design layout optimized for usability and engagement.